pingbird/puro/puro/README.md

 ## Performance

-Puro implements a few optimizations that make installing Flutter as fast as possible, making first-time installs 20% faster while improving subsequent installations by a whopping 50-95%:
+Puro implements a few optimizations that make installing Flutter as fast as possible.
+First-time installations are 20% faster while improving subsequent installations by a whopping 50-95%:

 ![](https://puro.dev/assets/install_time_comparison.svg)